We Match Out-the-Door Pricing Learn more

 Because so much of the line is built to order, especially Strumento, you can spec a piece the way you want it: empty, fully loaded, or empty now with boards added later.
 Finishes are silver or black across the range, your choice, including the Signature.

-Hans Wetzel, SoundStage!
-Ultra, on the FLS10 integrated
+SoundStage!
+Ultra, on the Audia Flight FLS10 integrated

 Why Buy Audia Flight from The Listening Room

 Audia Flight is not a line you buy off a shelf.
 Most of it is built to order, and the choices matter: which line, which boards, silver or black, whether the FLS is the right stop or the Strumento is worth the reach.
-That is exactly the kind of buying I like to do over the phone before you spend the money.
-I have been selling high-end audio through three generations of this family business, and I will tell you honestly where the sweet spot is for your speakers and your room, even if it points you to the cheaper piece.
+That is the kind of decision I like to talk through before you spend the money, and I have been doing exactly that through three generations of this family business.

-For a Strumento, I will personally handle delivery and setup.
-For the FLS and Flight pieces, everything ships carefully packed, with me on the phone through setup if you want the help.
+For the flagship Strumento, I handle delivery and setup personally.
+For the FLS and Flight pieces, everything ships carefully packed, with me on the phone through setup if you want it.
 Either way you are dealing with the owner, not a call center.

 Frequently Asked Questions